Messaging MCP Servers: Overview, Real-Time Use Cases, and Agent Execution

 Use the Messaging API directly when:

-- Your backend controls execution
+- Your backend controls execution logic.

-- You fetch messages for analysis
+- You fetch messages for analytics.

-- You store embeddings
+- You generate embeddings or store derived state.

-- You manage business logic
+- You manage deterministic business rules.

 Use Messaging MCP when: